krakenjs/meddleware/README.md

 ##### express App Events
-Along with registration, consumers can be notified of registration events.
-There are 4 types of events one can subscribe to:
+Along with registration, consumers can be notified of registration events. **NOTE: These events are *only* triggered for the middleware that is registered via `meddleware`.** There are 4 types of events one can subscribe to:

-- 'middleware:before' - Subscribe to this event to be notified immediately before every middleware registration.
+- `middleware:before` - Subscribe to this event to be notified immediately before every middleware registration.
 The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `spec` being the configuration object used in registering the middleware.
 ```javascript